 Otherwise, you’ll end up with a facility that can’t be expanded and have to start the process of searching for a new site all over again.
-Taking future expansions into account therefore actually fits somehow into both the pre and post construction phase.
-It’s all connected after all!
+Taking future expansions into account, therefore, actually fits somehow into both the pre and post-construction phase.
+It’s all connected, after all!

-By carefully planning ahead, you and your builder will save time and money by staying ready for any situation that requires expansion.
+By carefully planning, you and your builder will save time and money by staying ready for any situation that requires expansion.
 This is a best-case scenario next move, so it’s certainly something that you want to be ready for when it happens, rather than in a panic, scrambling for more space to catch up with demand.

 This actually pertains to the builder, not you and your employees.
 Being prepared for turnover within your construction company is something every builder will have to deal with at a certain point in time.
 However, turnover should never affect the quality of work that a builder produces.

-If you require something to be expanded, updated, or fixed after your build is complete, it is the builder’s responsibility to manage turnover to make sure their new team members can get the job done.
+If you require something to be expanded, updated, or fixed after your build is complete, it is the builder’s responsibility to manage turnover to ensure their new team members can get the job done.
 Just because an employee wasn’t there during the initial build does not mean they cannot assist with renovations or expansions.

 You can plan for this during pre-construction by asking bidders how the plan for turnover and maintain project continuity.
-In fact, this is one of the key elements of post-construction, since there may come a time when you need to call upon your builder to help you out.
+In fact, this is one of the key elements of post-construction since there may come a time when you need to call upon your builder to help you out.
 The professionalism of your builder and their employees should remain consistent throughout the turnover process.

-During the post construction phase, your builder should be ready to make adjustments and modifications to your building.
+During the post-construction phase, your builder should be ready to make adjustments and modifications to your building.
 They should also be able to optimize anything that isn’t performing properly or make improvements so certain items can be more efficient for your needs.

-The post construction phase exists to make sure your building performs as intended throughout its useful life.
+The post-construction phase exists to make sure your building performs as intended throughout its useful life.

 It is likely that your building wasn’t constructed during every season of the year (we hope).
-If so, the builder should return to perform seasonal testing to make sure that the building performs as expected during opposite seasons.
+If so, the builder should return to perform seasonal testing to ensure that the building performs as expected during opposite seasons.
 This is because all system cannot be tested at full load during the construction phase, especially if there will be different seasonal climate conditions.

 If there are issues, you should expect them to make the necessary corrections.

-The post-construction stage also will include a review of what can be done with the facility if and when you and your company happen to move out.
+The post-construction stage will also include a review of what can be done with the facility and when you and your company happen to move out.
 The building should be such that they can recommission the facility for other uses.
 Your builder will actually put together a plan to recommission the building through its life cycle.

 At some point, the warranty periods of every build will come to an end, at which point the post-construction phase will fizzle out as well.
 Your builder should still be available should any issues come up after the warranty period, but they are no longer bound by any contract or contract documents to help you out.

 The final review will typically occur a year after the owner moves into the building.
-At this meeting, tests should be conducted to all facilities to ensure their quality, and the builder should ask the owner questions about their satisfaction.
+At this meeting, tests should be conducted on all facilities to ensure their quality, and the builder should ask the owner questions about their satisfaction.
 This way, the contractor can learn from the experience and use it in future builds.
 It also serves as a nice way to put a bow on the relationship between client and builder.